Izh 2126: History

-The best selling years of this model came between approximately 1998 and 2002, when foreign market wasn't made affordable to the average Russian consumer yet, and the economy car class hatchback brands (such as Lada Sputnik) did not offer much for basically the same price.
+The best selling years of this model were from 1998 to 2002, as the cost of foreign vehicles was still prohibitively expensive to the average Russian consumer, and many domestically produced vehicles in the economy car class (such as Lada Sputnik) were seen as outdated or lacking in features for their cost.
 The Oda also briefly sold in Kazakhstan, Ukraine and Belarus around 2003, which was a promising future for both IzhAuto's models.

-However, in early 2005, Russian government overtook country's part in the European emission standards, for which other Russian car manufacturers redesigned their vehicles.
-IzhAuto, however, did not have enough funds to participate in the program, which obliged the company to discontinue all of its models, and couldn't upgrade its cars to meet new Russian gas emission standard's qualification.
-The last Oda models ran off the assembly line in September 2005.
+In early 2005, the Russian government overtook the country's part in the European emission standards, for which other Russian car manufacturers redesigned their vehicles.
+IzhAuto, however, was lacking in available funding to participate in the program, which forced the company to discontinue all of its models.
+Due to their financial circumstances, updating the designs of their models to meet the new Russian emission standards was not possible.
+The last Odas were completed in September of the same year.

 Starting in 2008, parts of former Izh 2126/2717 production lines have been readapted for Lada Priora hatchback production.
 In 2014, most of the production plant has undergone major reconstruction to also accept the assembly of the hatchback variant of Lada Granta, as well as upcoming Lada XRAY and Lada Vesta starting 2016.

 In 2001 the aging car, with its design dating back to 1977, was awarded zero stars out of a possible four by the Russian ARCAP safety assessment program.